khushilodha/WaiterTip/README.md

 # WaiterTip
-helps to decide tip given to waiters based on various
+helps to decide tip given to waiters based on various factors